bextra/DilutionEffect/README.md

 ## D. Important notes
 1. Must be Unix based OS
+2. Download RStudio [here](http://www.rstudio.com).
+It will be your friend when running R scripts.

 ## E. Input
 Gene expression data in the following format:
 `Identifier<TAB>ExpressionValue`

+For example:
 ```
 GeneID	Expr
 ENSG_00000003137	37